• Menu

 Two glasses of agua de avena

-Refreshing Agua de Avena is a vanilla and cinnamon-scented oat milk beverage that’s a cooling treat for hot summer days.
+Creamy Agua de Avena is a traditional Guatemalan oat milk beverage that’s popular for breakfast or served as a refreshing treat for hot summer days.

-Unlike commercial brands, this agua fresca is made with no refined sugar, additives or preservatives which makes it good-for-you-healthy!
+Unlike commercial brands, this vanilla and cinnamon-scented drink is made with no refined sugar, additives or preservatives!
 It’s also vegan, gluten-free and nut-free.

 Two glasses of oat milk garnished with cinnamon